pebble-dev/pebble-dev.github.io/_posts/2019-07-25-its-timeline-time.md

 talk about the :sparkles: shiny future of Rebble :sparkles:, but for now, we have an exciting announcement, and that is:

-You guessed it, it's finally time: timeline time, to be specific!
+You guessed it, it's finally time: Timeline time, to be specific!
 We've been talking about it for a year now, and thanks to the heroic effort of [Maxim Teryokhin](https://github.com/teryokhin), Timeline is back up and running! :heart_eyes:
 If you loved apps like "Note to Self", they're ready to roll again on your